MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/transfer-or-seize-fsmo-roles-in-ad-ds.md

   3. After you clean up the metadata, you can repromote the computer to a DC, and transfer a role back to it.

-- To remove the computer from the forest after seizing its roles
+- To remove the computer from the forest after seizing its roles:

   1. Remove the computer from the domain.
   2. On another DC in the forest, use Ntdsutil to remove the metadata for the former role holder.
 For more information, see [To clean up server metadata by using Ntdsutil](/windows-server/identity/ad-ds/deploy/ad-ds-metadata-cleanup#to-clean-up-server-metadata-by-using-ntdsutil).

 ## Considerations when reintegrating replication islands

-When part of a domain or forest cannot communicate with the rest of the domain or forest for an extended time, the isolated sections of domain or forest are known as replication islands.
-DCs in one island cannot replicate with the DCs in other islands.
+When part of a domain or forest can't communicate with the rest of the domain or forest for an extended time, the isolated sections of domain or forest are known as replication islands.
+DCs in one island can't replicate with the DCs in other islands.
 Over multiple replication cycles, the replication islands fall out of sync.
 If each island has its own Operation Master role holders, you may have problems when you restore communication between the islands.

 > [!IMPORTANT]
 > In most cases, you can take advantage of the initial replication requirement (as described in this article) to weed out duplicate role holders.
 A restarted role holder should relinquish the role if it detects a duplicate role-holder.